What is diabetic nephropathy?

 The treatment plan for diabetic nephropathy depends on the degree of damage and the stage of kidney disease at the time of diagnosis.

-In the early stages, management is through regulating your blood sugar levels.
-This means your medicines may be changed, you may be advised certain diet restrictions to decrease the salt intake, restrictions on daily fluid intake etc. You may be prescribed medicines that are protective for your kidneys.
+In the early stages, management involves regulating your blood sugar levels.
+This means your medicines may be changed, you may be advised certain diet restrictions to decrease the salt intake, and restrictions on daily fluid intake.
+You may be prescribed medicines that are protective for your kidneys.

 In advanced stages, you may have to undergo dialysis and a kidney transplant to enhance your quality of life.